The marriage between CRM and RMS in hotels to maximise revenue: How to enrich your pricing strategy using guest data

 The Revenue Management team identifies the periods to work on, the types of rooms or the empty areas.
 The Revenue Manager's job is to assess whether there is sufficient demand for the higher-end rooms.
 If not, upgrade techniques can be used to free up entry-level rooms so that all rates are available, while maximising turnover.

-Be careful, however, not to always upgrade the same guests who might understand that it is better for them not to book an upgraded room directly.
+Be careful, however, not to always upgrade the same guests who might realise that it is better for them not to book a superior room directly.
 This is where, once again, the CRM can be useful to remove guests who have already taken advantage of such an offer.
-Either by tagging them so that they can be removed from the offers (as the upgrade information is not always identifiable), or by displaying the list of guests who have already have an upgrade at Reception when they arrive.
+Either by tagging them so that they can be excluded from the offers (as the upgrade information is not always identifiable), or by displaying a list at Reception of guests who have already been upgraded on arrival.

 It is important to note that the guest must be well informed about the upgrade in order for it to be meaningful and for its added value to be fully appreciated by the guest.